 Scientists have looked at how sleeping affects learning and memory.
 Each day, at work or school, we learn new things.
 But the ability to recall and use that information, later on, appears to rely on sleep.
 In one study, researchers gave two groups of teenagers the same information and told them they’d be tested on it.
 One group learned that information at 9 a.m. and took the test 12 hours later, at 9 p.m. that same night.
 The other group learned that information at 9 p.m., had a full night’s rest, and took the test at 9 a.m. the next morning.
-Even without additional studying time, the students that slept in between did 20% better on tests measuring their knowledge of the material.
+Even without additional studying time, the students who slept in between did 20% better on tests measuring their material knowledge.

-Researchers also believe that sleep may promote the removal of waste products from brain cells—something that seems to occur less efficiently when the brain is awake.
+Researchers also believe that sleep may promote the removal of waste products from brain cells, which seems to occur less efficiently when the brain is awake.